cksgud991006/dl-tidy/README.md

 ## Features

-- 🔍 Watches a chosen folder for changes
+- Watches a Downloads folder for changes
-- 🗑️ Automatically deletes incomplete or temporary files (e.g. `.tmp`, `.crdownload`)  (every 10 minutes)
+- Automatically deletes incomplete or temporary files (e.g. `.tmp`, `.crdownload`) in Downloads folder
-- 🧩 Runs quietly in the system tray
+- Runs quietly in the system tray
-- 💡 Optional autostart on Windows login
+- Optional autostart on Windows login

 ---